Etmors/Etmors-MPV-Config/README.md

 > The unit is the size in scaled pixels at a window height of 720.
 The actual pixel size is scaled with the window height: if the window height is larger or smaller than 720, the actual size of the text increases or decreases as well.

 So far I haven't found reliable calculation, as we don't really know what it is scaled to.
 Referring it to CSS "pixel" which is 1 pixel in a 96 PPI screen then calculate from there, doesn't seem to match my physical findings.
-It seems so far that the most reliable method is to just physically measure it by ruler either by software (Windows Snipping tool have a ruler, but tedious to use as it have no numbers) or using photoshop where the marquee selection tool have Inch units.
+It seems so far that the most reliable method is to just physically measure it by ruler either by software (Windows Snipping tool have a ruler, but tedious to use as it have no numbers) or using photoshop, paint/paint.net where the marquee selection tool have pixel or Inch units.

 So if you own a 1440p 27 Inch monitor, 36 size correspond to about an estimate of 2.5 % of your screen height.